MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/set-up-policies-in-your-organization/block-point-to-point-file-transfers.md

 - Assign a conferencing policy with P2P file transfer enabled (_EnableP2PFileTransfer_ set to _True_) to users in your organization.

-- Create aglobal external user communication policy set to block external P2P file transfers (_EnableP2PFileTransfer_ set to _False_) and assign it to a user in your organization.
+- Create a global external user communication policy set to block external P2P file transfers (_EnableP2PFileTransfer_ set to _False_) and assign it to a user in your organization.

 You can find out more about those settings [here](https://technet.microsoft.com/en-us/library/mt228132.aspx).